framely/community/docs/reference/annotations/valuerec.md

 To set up value recommendation, you need to specify the source and the display:

+- **Source**

-- **Source**: This is the location of the list of values that you want to recommend.
+  This is the location of the list of values that you want to recommend.
 You can specify a code expression or skill that returns a list of values of the target type.

   In the code expression, you can call service functions such as `function()` or `function(input: slot!!)` and optionally apply some post-processing in Kotlin.
 If the service function returns only up-to-date options, dynamic suggestions will be offered.
 However, you can even specify a static list if it makes business sense.
-For example: you could specify the following list of colors: `listOf(Color.Red, Color.Black)`.
+For example, you could specify the following list of colors: `listOf(Color.Red, Color.Black)`.

   For a better user experience, the candidates in this list should only include the options that are servable according to the business logic or data.

+- **Display**

-- **Display**: This is how the bot will render the list of options to the user.
+  This is how the bot will render the list of options to the user.
 You can specify a template that verbalizes the offer list in different languages.
 The template should include a header, body, and footer.
 The body is required.

 ::: details More detailed explanation of how to set value recommendations
 ![value rec popup](/images/annotation/valuerec/valuerec.png)